pulp-platform/pulpino/fpga/README.md

 that it is going to work with any other version without modifications to the scripts.

+For convenience reasons it is best to connect the ZedBoard to your local network.
+This way you can easily transfer files from your host computer to the Linux running on the ARM cores of the ZYNQ.

 ## Get Started

-1. Make sure you have the Vivado toolchain and the Xilinx SDK in your PATH before continuing.
+1. Make sure you have the Vivado toolchain and the Xilinx SDK toolchain in your PATH before continuing.
 The Vivado toolchain is required to generate the bitstream, while the SDK contains the ARM compiler that is used for cross-compiling linux and applications.